YasiiKB/Learning-Python-/Python Projects/Rolling Dice/README.md

 # Rolling Dice with Tkinter
 *(Personal Project, to use it for games in my English Classes)* </br>
 Using my own dice face drawings! </br>
+Converted to .exe file: https://www.geeksforgeeks.org/convert-python-script-to-exe-file/ </br>
-Dice picture from here: https://www.wallpaperflare.com/dice-ea-dice-luck-gambling-studio-shot-arts-culture-and-entertainment-wallpaper-cppdc
+Ⓒ Dice picture from here: https://www.wallpaperflare.com/</br>